aws/eks-anywhere/designs/component-upgrades.md

 ## Overview of solution

-**Upgrade all eks-a components to the versions declared in the latest bundles manifest when running the `upgrade cluster` command.**
+**Upgrade all EKS Anywhere components to the versions declared in the latest bundles manifest when running the `upgrade cluster` command.**

 ## Solution details

 Since we already have:

 * An interface that customers use to upgrade clusters (`upgrade cluster` command)
-* An declarative list of all eks-a components at their latest available versions that have been tested together (bundles manifest)
+* An declarative list of all EKS Anywhere components at their latest available versions that have been tested together (bundles manifest)

 It seems like the simplest solution is to take advantage of both.